AkCodes23/JarvisBrain/README.md

 - "Show me running processes"
 - "Search for information about Python programming"

-To exit Jarvis, type:
+To exit Jarvis, say:
 - "exit"
-- "quit"
+- "Thank you"
 - "bye"

 Or press Ctrl+C